AvAarsNS/KataTicTacToe/NOTES.md

 ✔ When there is no previous player: select X
 ✔ Previous player X: select O
 ✔ Previous player O: select X

+## Fourth pomodoro
+Let's bring it all together!